TtheBC01/redis-vector-db/README.md

 curl -X POST http://localhost:8000/embed/ -H "Content-Type: application/json" -d '{"payload": ["Paris is the capital of France.", "The dog ran after the cat.", "What day of the week is it?"]}'
 ```

 You can embed many many "documents" at once, but if your text blob is longer than the context size of your embedding model, any text over the limit will be ignored by the model.
 If this is your situation, you'll need to "chunk" you documents appropriately.
-For reference, the `nomic-embed-text` model has a context size of 8196 tokens.
+For reference, the [`nomic-embed-text`](https://ollama.com/library/nomic-embed-text) model has a context size of 8192 tokens.

 ## 5. Check similarity